-Seizures in dogs are involuntary convulsions or fits where there is a loss of muscle control due to an interruption of normal brain function.
+Seizures in dogs are involuntary convulsions or fits where there’s a loss of muscle control due to an interruption of normal brain function.
 They may result in a loss of consciousness, but this is not always the case.

 There are several reasons a dog might have seizures, though sometimes the cause is unknown.
 If the seizures keep recurring, they may be caused by a seizure disorder called epilepsy.

-Seizures in dogs can be just a twitch or mild shaking, or they can result in collapse and a complete loss of muscle control.
+Seizures in dogs can be just twitches or mild shaking, or they can result in collapse and a complete loss of muscle control.
 They can last for seconds or several minutes.
-They are very concerning and can be frightening to witness.
+They’re very concerning and can be frightening to witness.

 Symptoms Of Seizures In Dogs